 “Learn and forget”.Morihei Ueshiba O Sensei

-So, the hunt to strategical skills became unprecedented, as virtual certifications like badges are becoming more and more popular.
-Although the best mindset for working on skills shall be the innate curiosity (that which drives our attention and interests upon certain topics), it is also true that the need for education as matter of survival testifies how hard is the competition in a moment where companies were already transforming their business models before the pandemic came and showed its effects on world economics.
+So, the hunt for strategic skills became unprecedented, as virtual certifications like badges are becoming more and more popular.
+Although the best mindset for working on skills shall be the innate curiosity (that which drives our attention and interest in certain topics), it is also true that the need for education as a matter of survival testifies how hard is the competition in a moment where companies were already transforming their business models before the pandemic came and showed its effects on world economics.

 In this article, I would like to share with you my personal view on the matter; but rather than stressing out on the social and economical context – there is plenty of data for that! – I’d like instead to focus on a positive outcome: in practice, I consolidated various interconnected skills into five concepts which I perceive to be useful for living a better life, other than giving you a sprint on your career.

-That you may agree with it or not, among those there are strategical aspects which companies are looking for, as strictly correlated to growth mindset, resiliency and other skills of the future.
+Whether you may agree with it or not, among those there are strategic aspects that companies are looking for, as strictly correlated to growth mindset, resiliency, and other skills of the future.
 It is unlikely that you haven’t heard those words before and in that case, you might just want to look around and document yourself to be ahead with your goals and plans.

 The list below considers my idea of five top elements for your growth that can be mastered regardless of your academic and professional background.
 Saying that, I encourage you to assess yourself, learn more and try them out there.

 Recommended reading: Hans Goslings.
 “Factfulness: Ten Reasons We’re Wrong About the World–and Why Things Are Better Than You Think”.
 (2017).